 Calling the 1Shot API#

-Once you have funded an escrow wallet and configured a transaction, you can trigger the transaction by making a POST request to the 1Shot API.
-To do this you’ll need to generate a bearer token using your API key and secret.
+Once you have funded a wallet and configured a contract method, you can create an onchain transaction from it by making a POST request to the 1Shot API.
+To do this you’ll first need to generate a bearer token using your API key and secret.

 Create an API key and secret by clicking the “API Keys” on the left-hand navigation bar in the 1Shot console.
 Click “Create New Key” and give it a name.
 This key will be active immediately and can be used to generate a bearer token.
 If you delete it, it will be permanently deactivated.